 Clearly, the Apocalypse of Peter focused on the judgment to come and being prepared for Christ's coming!

-While many notable features are found in this writing, it is clear the Apocalypse of Peter was not accepted as authoritative for the church, was not considered inspired Scripture, and was not authored by the apostle Peter.
+While many notable features are found in this writing, the Apocalypse of Peter was not authored by the apostle Peter nor is it part of the biblical canon.
 It has, however, played a strong role in church history as a reminder of false teaching and as a reminder of God's coming judgment at the end of time.

 Does the original Bible exist today?
 What are some of the oldest manuscripts of the Bible currently in existence?